inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/uow.md

 **Writing your own operation?**

-You can write your own unit of work operation by subclassing the operation class and implementing the desired methods:
+You can write your own Unit of Work operation by subclassing the operation class and implementing the desired methods:

 ```python